 Father Robert Eaton came to the Oratory School at the age of about 12, when I was already a boy there.
-His father was a man of considerable means and was the proprietor of a bank, of which there were many in those days, in Stamford Rutland, and his lovely place, known as Tolethorp, was outside the town.
+His father was a man of considerable means and was the proprietor of a private bank, of which there were many in those days, in Stamford Rutland, and his lovely place, known as Tolethorp was outside the town.

 When he became a Catholic it brought considerable prestige to the Catholics of the district.
-Entirely at his own expense, Mr Eaton replaced the shabby old Catholic chapel by the handsome edifice where the Catholics of Stamford now worship.
+Entirely at his own expense, Mr Eaton replaced the shabby old Catholic Chapel by the handsome edifice where the Catholics of Stamford now worship.

 At school he was intellectually of more than average ability, but it was as a cricketer that he specially excelled among his contemporaries.
 He took an enormous run when plugging in a lightning ball – the next ball would be a sneaking slow one with a nasty twist, and all the batsman knew was that his wicket was down.
 Today they talk of fast and spin bowlers; Bobbie Eaton had the rare distinction of excelling in both.
 On at least one occasion he did the hat-trick in a school match, and scored half a century in another.

-The Oratory Choir had already a great reputation built up under F. Richard Bellasis, and then F. Anthony Pollen – a reputation that greatly increased during the long years of F. Robert’s administraton.
-He was ably assisted by that musical genius, Mr H.B.
+The Oratory Choir had already a great reputation built up under Fr.
+Richard Bellasis, and then Fr.
+Anthony Pollen – a reputation that greatly increased during the long years of Fr.
+Robert’s administraton.
+He was ably assisted by that musical genius, Mr. H.B.
 Collins, as organist.
-Nobody would describe F. Robert as a plainchant enthusiast, and I don’t think he cared much for Palestrina and Polyphony, although the choir under him always gave artistic renderings of unaccompanied music during the seasons when the organ was forbidden.
-But he served us abundantly with Masses by Mozart, Rheinberger, Beethoven, Silas, Cherubini, Dvorak, Hummel, and alas, Gounod, then at the height of his popularity with some but whom many of us did not relish.
-Sunday High Mass at 11 was already a prodigious length, but the long music and sermon dragged it on to 12.30, and not infrequently till 12.40.
-There was much friendly discussion about the Oratory music, numerous arguments in the ‘Plough & Harrow’ after High Mass.
-Many have to thank F. Robert for giving them an appreciation of music when they were boys in the Oratory Choir.
+Nobody would describe Fr.
+Robert as a plainchant enthusiast, and I don’t think he cared much for Palestrina and Polyphony although the choir under him always gave artistic renderings of unaccompanied music during the seasons when the organ was forbidden.
+But he served us abundantly with Masses by Mozart, Rheinberger, Beethoven, Silas, Cherubini, Dvorak, Hummel and alas, Gounod, then at the height of his popularity with some but whom many of us did not relish.
+Sunday High Mass at 11 was already of prodigious length, but the long music and sermon dragged it on to 12.30, and not infrequently till 12.40!
+There was much friendly discussion about the Oratory music, numerous arguments in the ‘Plough and Harrow’ after High Mass.
+Many have to thank Father Robert for giving them an appreciation of music when they were boys in the Oratory Choir.